Blog

 A few recurring themes

-Affinity - The more information your are managing within your system, the more your system will be dictated by the constraint of having so much data
+Affinity - The more information you are managing within your system, the more your system will be dictated by the constraint of having so much data.

-Speed of light - Complex interactions between servers who are far away from each others generates latency.
-When we build global systems, we have to keep this in mind and gigure out how to go and deploy thoses systems in a global way and how to operate thoses systems in a global way
+Speed of light - Complex interactions between servers that are far away from each other generate latency.
+When we build global systems, we have to keep this in mind and figure out how to deploy those systems in a global way and how to operate them in a global way.

-Failure - Failure happens, we have to deal with it has an explicit thing
+Failure - Failure happens, we have to deal with it as an explicit thing.

-Criminals and the Careless - The security and safety are the two aspects that are about really protecting your systems from unwanted interactions
+Criminals and the Careless - Security and safety are the two aspects that are really about protecting your systems from unwanted interactions.

 => Single machine systems vs cloud systems